 About Navigating the Reach

 The lyric and narrative poems in this volume take the reader on a journey across geographies, years, and states of mind.
 The “reach” in the title refers to a treacherous stretch of water between two bays on the Maine coast.
 With its tidal currents and rocky outcroppings, the reach holds visible and invisible complications.
 These elegiac poems limn the navigation of passageways—between what is and what was; memory and loss; self and other—and demonstrate how close attention, care, feeling, and intuition can move us forward, though the journey is never without risk.
 Praise for Navigating the Reach Mary Buchinger possesses native fluency in the language of velocities.
 Navigating the Reach, the speaker touches her way, poem after spare poem, along a swift corridor of exits and disappearances.
 In this, her fourth full-length collection, Buchinger’s nimble poems examine the transition of the staid to the seldom, and finally, the never.
 Her poems fly at an altitude of lonely compassion, from which she captures the gleaming urgencies far below, just as their gleam ceases.
 She observes the handing back and forth of treasured things between father and daughter, as the exchange process itself dwindles them, however tenderly.
 Ultimately, we stand alongside the speaker in a vast, clean emptiness, which is in fact brimming with the marvel of impermanence. — Frannie Lindsay, author of If Mercy (The Word Works) “How does one learn / to navigate the reach / its treacherous rocks?” asks Mary Buchinger in the title poem of her new collection.
 The “reach” she refers to is not just a stretch of ocean between islands off coastal Maine.
 This book is about the churning cross-currents of grief.
 Buchinger’s poems recount difficult months before and after her father’s death, and take us deep into the inescapable labors of sorrow, memory, and longing.
 Immersion in the “reach,” however, also reaffirms and deepens the poet's connection to life, its beauty and energy, as well as its mortal shoals.
-With evocative, often stunning imagery and rhythms, these poems follow the poet as she makes her way toward, as she says in the book's final poem, “the place where the sun touches down.” --Fred Marchant, author of Said Not Said (Graywolf Press) Available from Salmon Poetry |
+With evocative, often stunning imagery and rhythms, these poems follow the poet as she makes her way toward, as she says in the book's final poem, “the place where the sun touches down.” --Fred Marchant, author of Said Not Said (Graywolf Press) Available from Salmon Poetry Review of Navigating the Reach by Sharon Tracey in MER |

 |